-The mikoshi was also escorted in by a man with a scary long nose.
+The mikoshi was escorted in by a man with a scary long nose.
 (This is actually someone dressed as a dengu, a shinto god).

 It was really fun to watch, although it got a bit scary when it appeared that a real fight had actually broken out in the audience…

-…was it worth seeing?
-I would say yes, although you have to go early if you want to save a good spot to see the fighting.
+Remember to go early if you want to save a good spot to see the fighting.
 You also need to bring a friend or family member who is willing to stay in that spot for you whilst you go and enjoy some delicious festival food!